 “The ready-to-wear clothing label ZARA, known for always being one of the first to adopt the new trends, is launching an augmented reality collection.
 Discover the new collection using this innovative technology on shop windows, delivery boxes or on ZARA’s online store”.

 The above is from a story that the Fashion Magazine “Vogue” published on 12th April 2018.
-Well, Zara is not the first or the only fashion label to realise how Augmented Reality has started revolutionising the retail industry.
+Well, Zara is not the first or the only fashion label to realize how Augmented Reality has started revolutionizing the retail industry.

 Zara, however may have gone a step further so that it allows the consumer who has the Zara AR app installed on their phones to just point the phone to a specified spot such as to a window or a delivery box in order to watch models Léa Julian and Fran Summers walk, pose, talk or dance for about 7-12 seconds on your phone screen like a hologram.